matua/hackerearth/README.md

-Here I post my beginner's attempt's to solutions on hackerearth
+Here I post my beginner's attempts to solutions on hackerearth